JudyMRSD/Udacity_CarND_Projects/P5_svm_hog/README.md

 Relavent code are in `feature_util.py` implemented as  `prep_feature_dataset`.

-2. HOG is performed using `RGB` images, with 15 HOG orientations, using 8  HOG pixels per cell, and 2 HOG cells per block.
+2. HOG is performed using `YUV` images, with 15 HOG orientations, using 8  HOG pixels per cell, and 2 HOG cells per block.

 HOG block normalization used 'L2-Hys'.
 This means L2-norm followed by limiting the maximum